Anyadike22/Anyadike22/README.md

 ---

 ### 🧑‍💻 About Me
-Blending over X years of experience in ML, NLP, and Software Engineering, I transform data and language into impactful solutions.
+Blending over 5 years of experience in Data Science , ML, NLP, and Machine Learning Engineering, I leverage data to address business challenges, transforming both data and language into meaningful solutions.

 ---